theonlytruealex/parallel_firewall/README.md

 ### Restrictions

 - Threads must yield the cpu when waiting for empty/full buffers i.e. not doing `busy waiting`.
-- The logs must be written as they are processed and not after the processing is done and ordered scendingly by the timestamp.
+- The logs must be written as they are processed and not after the processing is done, in ascending order by the timestamp.
+- The number of running threads must be at least `num_consumers + 1`, where `num_consumers` is the 3rd command-line argument of the `firewall` binary.

 ### Grades